 The Internet of Things, or in short IoT, is about creating a wide ecosystem of services for connected devices to turn them into smart devices.

-Scaleway Elements IoT Hub is a PaaS fitting between connected devices and services, enabling secure
+Scaleway IoT Hub is a new block in the Scaleway Elements ecosystem: a PaaS fitting between connected devices and services, enabling secure

 device-to-cloud communication.
 Using a

 Publish/Subscribe architecture, the service ensures flexible data delivery to many destinations, including non publish/subscribe targets such as databases, object storage, or any REST API.

 You can see IoT Hub as a managed message broker.
 Its main features include:

 MQTTprotocol, with or without TLS, with or without WebSockets